Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Lifestyle choices

-A healthy adult who has a chronological age of 60 years can be much younger in biological age if they have long and healthy telomeres and a healthy amount of senescent cells—areas that can be achieved with the right lifestyle.
+A healthy adult who has a chronological age of 60 years can be much younger in biological age if they have long and healthy telomeres and a healthy amount of senescent cells.
+These variables can both be achieved with the right lifestyle.

 Researchers note “biological age is a better predictor of morbidity risk than chronological age.”